andoncemore/sirius/README.md

    * Add links from the community
    * Add a guide for Debian
  * Recommend PhantomJS 2.1.1 to support pictures
- * Deactivate face printing by default (will add a switch soon)
+ * Deactivate face printing by default
  * Add an API Key to make requests progamatically (will add documentation soon)

 ## Using it